dreens/nonAdiabatic/README.md

 of lines parallel to the axis, which entails a 3D array.
 It's not enough to just start along the axis, because this might have an unusual magnitude of rotation due to the symmetry.

+I exported a grid close to -5.461mm (plus and minus a millimeter) since this is where the transitions should happen looking by COMSOL.
+That's in z anyway.
+In x and y it looks like everything is relevant, especially at large x and y, (which might explain why the ring is always destabilized?)
+So I did a 20x20 50 micron grid up to a milimeter each way.

+I found the files for running the TISE and added them to the git.
+Almost ready to run it!